 A happy scope is a happy automation 🙂

-By: Gretchen Hyslip, Operations Manager
+Written by: Gretchen Hyslip, Operations Manager

 *CampTek Software prefers to use Zoom for scope calls due to clarity of recording.
 We will always have an NDA and BAA (when appropriate) in place prior to a scope call and will scrub any identifying personal data from the screens.
 We use the recordings for internal purposes, only and delete recordings on a regular basis.
 We are also Soc 2 Type II Certified.
 Read more on what that entails here.